 National PTA Reflections welcomes all grades and abilities to explore and be involved in the arts.
 Annually, thousands of students will reflect on a common theme and create original works of art in the categories of dance choreography, film production, literature, music composition, photography and visual arts.

-The world would be a better place if... is the theme for the 2014-2015 school year.
-This theme by Mercedes Messer of Puyallup, Washington was selected through the Reflections Theme Search Contest.
+The theme for the 2015-2016 school year is Let Your Imagination Fly.
+This theme—created by Rachel Sperry of Northwood, N.D.—was selected through the Reflections Theme Search Contest.
 When asked what inspired her theme, Mercedes said, “Our world, because I care about it and wanted to know other kids’ ideas on how we could make it a better place.”
 Join the search for a future theme by entering the annual Theme Search Contest.

 To start a PTA Reflections program in your school community, contact your state PTA for instructions and materials.
 The Reflections Toolkit offers additional resources and samples to make your program a success.